tapjs/tapjs/readme.markdown

 If `cb` is given it will listen for the `'complete'` event.

-If `options` is given, it may contain a `preserveWhitespace` boolean which is `false` by default and will cause the parser to emit `line` events even for lines containing only whitespace.
+If `options` is given, it may contain the following flags:

+- `preserveWhitespace` boolean which is `false` by default and will cause the parser to emit `line` events even for lines containing only whitespace.
 (Whitespace lines in yaml blocks are always emitted, because whitespace is semantically relevant for yaml.)

+- `strict` boolean which is `false` by default and causes the parser to treat non-TAP input as a failure.
+Strictness is heritable to child subtests.
+You can also turn strictness on or off by using the `pragma +strict` line in the TAP data to turn strictness on, or `pragma -strict` to turn strictness off.

-The `level` and `buffered` options are reserved for internal use.
+The `parent`, `level` and `buffered` options are reserved for internal use.

 # events